AirDoogle/data_science_portfolio/README.md

 ### Bag of Words Meets Bags of Popcorn

 Bag of Words Meets Bags of Popcorn is a sentimental analysis problem.
 Based on texts of reviews we predict whether they are positive or negative.
-General description and data are available on [Kaggle](https://www.kaggle.com/c/word2vec-nlp-tutorial).
+General description and data
 The data provided consists of raw reviews and class (1 or 2), so the main part is cleaning the texts.

 ### NLP with Python: exploring Fate/Zero